 What is Commercial Real Estate?

-Commercial real estate is any property that is purchased with the intent to earn an investment return through income, price appreciation, or both.
+The definition of commercial real estate describes it as any property that is purchased with the intent to earn an investment return through income, price appreciation, or both.
 Broadly, there are four commercial real estate property types:

 - Office: Properties that are designed for the needs of running a business.
 An office can be designed for a general purpose – like an accounting firm – or it can be custom built for companies that have specific needs, like a dentist’s office.